pendo-io/pendo-mobile-sdk/android-integration/android_sdk_manual_installation.md

     }
     ```

-4. Specify the version number for the Pendo dependency in the gradle file.
-For example, for version 3.0.0.x it should look like this:
+4. Specify the version number for the Pendo dependency in the gradle file. <br>For example, for version 3.0.0.x it should look like this:

     ```java
     implementation (group:'sdk.pendo.io' , name:'pendoIO', version:'3.0.0.x', changing:true)